juliachelsie/YourBookshelf/README.md

 **PYTHON**

 - I have tested the code via [CI Python Linter](https://pep8ci.herokuapp.com/).
-- There were one error that came up more than once, saying that (line too long ( x > x characters) ).
+- There were one specific error that came up more than once, saying that (line too long ( x > x characters) ).
 The website is working fine even though the errors are there.
-But this is something i will correct as soon as possible!
+But when i correct the errors, the code is not working as it should and i get different type of errors that makes the website not work.
+This is something i will correct as soon as possible!

 **JAVASCRIPT**